revvxn/revvxn/README.md

 Please do not copy my skins     .,     until gifted :3 。

-.' c x h , int until i have dniuf in my name ok? ok i like limbus company and heathgreg... multifandom!!
+.' c x h , int until i have dniuf in my name ok? ok i like limbus company and heathcliff x gregor... multifandom!!

 im 13 ,, feel free to block
+forsaken and dandys world iwec